How to Find Out if a Car is Stolen or Has Money Owing

 Whenever buying a second-hand car through a private vendor, or even a small dealership that you’re not familiar with, it’s a good idea to first check whether the car’s stolen or has money owing on it.

-Additionally, it’s an important step when arranging insurance cover, as policies can be affected by a vehicle’s history.
+They can also assist in securing finance as, typically, lenders require an assurance that the vehicle has no outstanding financial obligations.
+And are important when arranging insurance cover, as policies can be affected by a vehicle’s history.

 How to check if your car is stolen